Testing for Homogeneity in Mixture Models: Abstract

 \section{Abstract}

 Statistical models of unobserved heterogeneity are typically formalized as mixtures of simple parametric models and interest naturally focuses on testing for homogeneity versus general mixture alternatives.
 Many tests of this type can be interpreted as $C(\alpha)$ tests, as in \citeasnoun{Neyman59}, and shown to be locally, asymptotically optimal.
-A unified approach to analysing the asymptotic behavior of such tests will be described, employing a variant of the LeCam LAN framework.
-These $C(\alpha)$ tests will be contrasted with a new approach to likelihood ratio testing for mixture models.
-The latter tests are based on estimation of general (nonparametric) mixture models using the \citeasnoun{KW} maximum likelihood method.
-Recent developments in convex optimization are shown to dramatically improve upon earlier EM methods for computation of these estimators, and new results on the large sample behavior of likelihood ratios involving such estimators yield a tractable form of asymptotic inference.
+These $C(\alpha)$ tests will be contrasted with a new approach to likelihood ratio testing for general mixture models.
+The latter tests are based on estimation of general nonparametric mixing distribution with the \citeasnoun{KW} maximum likelihood estimator.
+Recent developments in convex optimization have dramatically improved upon earlier EM methods for computation of these estimators, and recent results on the large sample behavior of likelihood ratios involving such estimators yield a tractable form of asymptotic inference.
+Improvement in computation efficiency also facilitates the use of a bootstrap methods to determine critical values that are shown to work better than the asymptotic critical values in finite samples.
+Consistency of the bootstrap procedure is also formally established.
 We compare performance of the two approaches identifying circumstances in which each is preferred.